claracodes/coding_further/readme.md

 IF you are interested in learning an indepth knowledge of JavaScript.. __You Don't Know JavaScript__ is considered by some to be the holy bible of JavaScript
 - [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) - Kyle Simpson's __You Don't Know Javascript__

+---
+Let me know if I am missing a cool link in this list and I will add it.
+Also: add me on [twitter](https://twitter.com/Clara_Morgen)

+Cheers, Clara